MicrosoftDocs/office-developer-client-docs/docs/outlook/social-connector/xml-for-friends.md

 7. For each friend in the **personCollection** XML string, the OSC calls [ISocialPerson::GetPicture](isocialperson-getpicture.md) to get a picture resource for that friend.

    The OSC can make further calls on the **ISocialPerson** object to obtain activities and details (for example, email addresses) for that friend.

+### Scenario 2: synchronize friends

-- Scenario 2—OSC synchronizes friends dynamically:
+Scenario 2—OSC synchronizes friends dynamically:

 1. An OSC provider that supports on-demand synchronization of friends and non-friends indicates that to the OSC by using the **getFriends** and **dynamicContactsLookup** elements.
 The OSC provider also sets the **hashFunction** element.
 All three elements are child elements of **capabilities**.